-3 Govinfo.gov.
-(2019).
-Pension Protection Act of 2006. [online] Available at: https://www.govinfo.gov/content/pkg/PLAW-109publ280/html/PLAW-109publ280.htm governmental.
-Examples of commercial activities include activities relating to the operation of a hotel, casino, service station, convenience store, or marina.
-Governmental activities include "activities relating to providing criminal protection services such as police and fire departments".
-The IRS utilizes a "facts and circumstances test" to determine whether an activity is commercial or governmental.
+The determination of whether a position may be covered by a governmental plan or must be covered by ERISA is further addressed by the IRS through a two part test.
+The first part of the test is to determine whether the activities are commercial or governmental.
+Examples of commercial activities include activities relating to the operation of a hotel, casino, service station, convenience store, or marina.7 Governmental activities include "activities relating to providing criminal protection services such as police and fire departments".8 The IRS utilizes a "facts and circumstances test" to determine whether an activity is commercial or governmental.9